Want to sell tickets to your event online?

 After you’re done configuring the payment settings, click Save to store your changes.

-Be sure to check out our tutorial on allowing customers to choose their payment method if you want to offer more than one payment option.
+Be sure to check out our tutorial on allowing customers to choose their payment method if you want to offer different payment options.

 Now you’re ready to add your online event registration form to your website.